vectordotdev/vector/PRIVACY.md

 Vector, under no circumstances, will "phone home" and communicate with an external service that you did not explicitly configure as part of setting up Vector.
-This includes grey area tactices such as version checks, sharing diagnostic information, sharing crash reports, etc.
+This includes grey-area tactics such as version checks, capturing diagnostic information, and sharing crash reports.

 ## Vector Website & Docs